+Depending on what your business does, it’s likely that a lot of your CTAs direct customers to the contact page.
 We’ve already covered the importance of checking and optimizing your forms.
 Now, it’s worth taking this a step further and ensuring that all of your contact page information and options are optimized.

 Check that “Contact us” CTAs lead to the right place.
 Make sure that there are several contact options (perhaps including a contact form, an email address, a postal address, a link for SIP calls, and a phone number).
 Make sure that these details are clear, easy to find, and accurate.